SercanErpolat/CourseWebsite-HTML-CSS-JS/README.md

   - Detailed CSS usage

     <h4>Used Technologies</h4>
     - HTML

-  -CSS
+    - CSS

-  -Javascript
+    - Javascript

   <h4>On How To Use The Project: </h4>

   You can view HTML pages in your editor.

-  <h4> If you want to contribute to the project, please follow the steps below </h4>
+  <h4>If you want to contribute to the project, please follow the steps below</h4>

   - Create a fork.

-  -Add a new feature or fix a bug.
+  - Add a new feature or fix a bug.

-  -Submit your changes as a pull request.
+  - Submit your changes as a pull request.